v2fly/v2fly-github-io/docs/en_US/config/overview.md

 ## LogObject

-`LogObject` is a json file which the configuration file uses in `log`.
+`LogObject` is a json field which the configuration file uses in `log`.

 ```json
 {